A bag-of-paths framework for network data analysis: Related work, background, and notation

 \subsection{Background and notation}

-We now introduce the bag-of-paths framework providing both a relatedness index and a distance measure between nodes of a weighted directed graph.
-Consider a weighted directed graph or network, $G$, not necessarily strongly connected, with a set $\mathcal{V}$ of $n$ nodes (or vertices) and a set of arcs $\mathcal{E}$ (or edges).
-In the sequel, column vectors are written in bold lowercase while matrices are in bold uppercase.
+We now introduce the necessary notation for the bag-of-paths (BoP) framework, providing both a relatedness index and a distance measure between nodes of a network.
+First, note that, in the sequel, column vectors are written in bold lowercase while matrices are in bold uppercase.

-Roughly speaking, the BoP model will be based on the probability that a path picked from a ``bag of paths'' has nodes $i$ and $j$ as its starting and ending nodes, respectively.
-We assume a bag containing objects (these objects being words in information retrieval), with two properties: \begin{itemize} \item First, the objects that are picked are \emph{paths} of arbitrary length. \item Second, each path will be weighted according to its quality, i.e. its \emph{total cost}.
-The likelihood of picking a low-cost path will be higher than picking a high-cost path -- low-cost paths being therefore favored. \end{itemize}

-According to this model, the probability of picking a path starting in node $i$ and ending in node $j$ from the bag-of-paths can easily be computed in closed form.
-This probability distribution serves as a building block for several extensions, such as a distance measure between nodes, etc.

-More precisely, it is assumed, as usual, that we are given an adjacency matrix $\mathbf{A}$ with elements $a_{ij} \ge 0$ quantifying in some way the affinity between node $i$ and node $j$.
-From this adjacency matrix, a standard random walk on the graph is defined in the usual way: the transition probabilities associated to each node are simply proportional to the affinities (and normalized):
+Consider a weighted directed graph or network, $G = (\mathcal{V}, \mathcal{E})$, assumed strongly connected, with a set $\mathcal{V}$ of $n$ nodes (or vertices) and a set $\mathcal{E}$ of edges (or arcs, links).
+An edge between node $i$ and node $j$ is denoted by $i \rightarrow j$ or $(i,j)$.
+Furthermore, it is assumed that we are given an adjacency matrix $\mathbf{A}$ with elements $a_{ij} \ge 0$ quantifying in some way the affinity between node $i$ and node $j$.
+When $a_{ij} > 0$, node $i$ and node $j$ are said to be adjacent, that is, connected by an edge.
+Conversely, $a_{ij} = 0$ means that $i$ and $j$ are not connected.
+We further assume that there are no self-loops, that is, the $a_{ii}=0$.
+From this adjacency matrix, a standard random walk on the graph is defined in the usual way.
+The transition probabilities associated to each node are simply proportional to the affinities and then normalized:

-The matrix $\mathbf{P}^{\text{ref}}$, containing the $p_{ij}^{\text{ref}}$, is stochastic, and contains non-negative values.
-This matrix is usually called the transition matrix of the natural random walk on the graph.
-These transition probabilities will be used as reference probabilities later; hence the superscript {}``ref''.
+Note that these transition probabilities will be used as reference probabilities later; hence the superscript ``ref''.
+The matrix $\mathbf{P}^{\mathrm{ref}}$, containing elements $p_{ij}^{\mathrm{ref}}$, is stochastic and called the transition matrix of the natural or reference random walk on the graph.